izaakm/research-software-engineering/docs/index.md

+> A **Research software engineer (RSE)** is someone who uses expertise in
+> programming to advance research.
+This includes researchers who spend a
+> significant amount of time programming, full-time software engineers writing
+> code to solve research problems, and those somewhere in-between.
+> ([us-rse.org][2])

 > **Research software engineering (RSE)** is not *just* software that was made
 > for (and mainly used in) research projects.
 The field focuses on the type of
 > software development needed in research, i.e., writing software and